Case Study 01 · Loan Deboarding Portal · Onity Group

 Did it work?

-The portal is in early build, scoped down to a focused MVP: secure submission plus reliable status tracking.
-To pressure-test the design before development, I ran prototype walkthroughs with release analysts and client operations leads from three client organizations.
-The signal was strong.
+The portal launched to a first cohort of three client orgs, scoped to secure submission plus reliable status tracking.
+Before launch, I pressure-tested the design in prototype walkthroughs with release analysts and client operations leads across those orgs.
+The signal was strong, and early data since launch backs it up.

 9/9